 Eliminate any distractions - turn off any devices that could interpret you, such as alarms on your phone, and tell anyone else in the house that you are about to start a video meeting.
 This short example shows what can go wrong with your surroundings:

 Good lighting will make a huge difference to your appearance and make you look much more professional - “Shadows, dark patches and uneven lighting obscure facial expression.
 In the absence of body language, people on video calls rely on facial expressions for complete meaning.
 Lighting can make or mar your message.” from How to look good with better lighting.

 Check what is in the background of your camera shot, ideally keep things pain and neutral.
 Another option is to use a virtual background.
 These can usually be set up using your video conferencing software.

 This is a simple tip that can make all the difference to how you are perceived by the audience.
 Make sure that throughout your presentation you periodically look at the camera.
 Try to relax your face and smile.
-This gives the impression that you are looking into the eyes of the participants and helps to keep them engaged.
+This gives the impression that you are looking into the eyes of the participants and helps to keep them engaged during the virtual presentation.

 It can be difficult to actually maintain eye contact this way - this article discusses why it can feel uncomfortable: I Feel So Uncomfortable Making Eye Contact in Work Video Calls